🔍 Lookup and Manage Documents

 Example: Deleting a Document

-You can add the following code to add a small delete button to the listing we implemented above.
+You can add the following code to HomeScreen Composable to add a small delete button to the listing we implemented above.
 We use a simple IconButton with the default delete icon.
+We prevent deletion of the default document to ensure the document store is never empty.

 IconButton(